This is the featured image of the Create Kick Drum Sounds in Tune blog article.

 ~Unprocessed Kick Drum, Bass, and Rhythm

-It is clear that that the mix between the kick drum and other elements is not good.
-The kick has punch and some decent low end, but it is totally not sitting right in the mix.
-In order to fix this, I will open a new instance of Battery 4 by Native Instruments and just drag and drop our sample into a new cell.
-The part of the interface that is marked red will be the section that I will pay attention to while tuning the kick drum.
+The mix between the kick drum and other elements is not good.
+The kick has punch and some decent low-end, but it is not in the mix.
+In order to fix this, I will open a new instance of Battery 4 by Native Instruments and drag and drop our sample into a new cell.
+The part of the interface marked red will be the section I will pay attention to while tuning the kick drum.

 Battery - Pitch envelope

-The Amount parameter actually sets the degree to which the envelope affects the pitch.
+The Amount parameter sets the degree to which the envelope affects the pitch.
 The Decay parameter edits the time needed for the envelope to go from its initial level.
-To Pitch parameter will translate the input velocity to semitones (with an underlying minimum value of 0 st., and a maximum value of +12 st.).
-To tune the kick drum properly from this point, I would advise you to trust your ears and your speakers.
-Checking the spectrum analyzer too often could just confuse you, instead of helping you.
-So after experimenting with the values of the 3 parameters I have described in the upper section, our kick, together with the bass, sounds like this:
+The pitch parameter will translate the input velocity to semitones (with an underlying minimum value of 0 st. and a maximum value of +12 st.).
+I would advise you to trust your ears and speakers to tune the kick drum properly from this point.
+Checking the spectrum analyzer too often could confuse you instead of helping you.
+So, after experimenting with the values of the three parameters I have described in the upper section, our kick, together with the bass, sounds like this:

 ~Tuned Kick Drum and Bass